 The quality of every laptop is determined based on key factors such as build, display, storage, processor and other features.
 These five factors will be the focus of my review.

 The TM1 laptop is a notebook with plastic chassis.
-The plastic materials used for the laptop feels pretty solid and it’s at par with most of my office notebooks with plastic chassis from notable brands like Lenovo, HP etc.
+The plastic materials used for the laptop feels pretty solid.

-However, it feels cheap when compared to other flagship notebooks from these brands.
+However, it feels cheap when compared to other notebooks from the HPs, Lenovos and Dells of the world.
 No complaints here as this laptop is not a flagship device.

 The laptop comes with a 14 inch 720p display.
 It has a resolution of 1366 x 768 pixels.
-The display is pretty standard in comparison to most laptops of today.
+The resolution is pretty standard in comparison to most laptops of today.

 In terms of storage, there is a high speed 256Gb Solid State Drive (SSD).
 This is one of the good aspect of this device; The decision to use an SSD over the slow HDD.
 SSDs are high quality and faster.
 This improves the boot times of the laptop.
-If I am nitpicking, the capacity of the storage is low but most SSD laptops from other brands come with similar storage capacities.
+If I am nitpicking, the 256Gb storage capacity is low but most SSD laptops from other brands come with similar storage capacities.

 It also comes with a 4gb ram, which is very low, to say the least.